MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspsocket.md

 ## -description

 The **LPWSPSocket** function creates a socket.
-For info about the part played by **LPWSPSocket** in creating a shared socket, see the [Shared Sockets](/windows/win32/winsock/shared-sockets-2) article.
+For info about the part played by **LPWSPSocket** in creating a shared socket, see [Shared sockets](/windows/win32/winsock/shared-sockets-2) and [Shared sockets in the SPI](/windows/win32/winsock/shared-sockets-in-the-spi-2).

 ## -parameters
 ### -param af [in]